Petridge History, Family Crest & Coats of Arms

 Early History of the Petridge family

 This web page shows only a small excerpt of our Petridge research.
 Another 74 words (5 lines of text) covering the years 1451, 1552, 1546, 1547, 1544, 1551, 1566, 1603, 1686, 1635, 1703, 1675, 1748, 1644, 1715, 1680 and 1710 are included under the topic Early Petridge History in all our PDF Extended History products and printed products wherever possible.

 Petridge Spelling Variations

 Petridge has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Many variations of the name Petridge have been found, including Partridge, Pettridge, Patridge, Patrige, Partrich and others.

 Early Notables of the Petridge family (pre 1700)

 Distinguished members of the family include Peter Partridge (d.
 1451), Chancellor of Lincoln Cathedral, was educated at Oxford University; and Sir Miles Partridge (d.
-1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire
+1552), English courtier, relative of William Partridge of Wishanger in Miserden, Gloucestershire.
+Sheriff of Gloucestershire (1546-1547.)

-(1546-1547.)
 He held the manor of Almondsbury in 1544.
+He was convicted of felony, and hanged on Tower Hill on Friday 26 Feb.
+1551.

-He was convicted...
-Another 90 words (6 lines of text) are included under the topic Early Petridge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) are included under the topic Early Petridge Notables in all our PDF Extended History products and printed products wherever possible.